eiron/KeymastersKeepGames/README.md

 ## Universal Game Tester 🔧

-The **Universal Game Tester** (`universal_game_tester.py`) is a comprehensive testing and analysis tool that works with **ANY** Keymaster's Keep game implementation.
+The **Universal Game Tester** (located in `UniversalGameTester/`) is a comprehensive testing and analysis tool that works with **ANY** Keymaster's Keep game implementation.
 It automatically discovers, loads, and tests game modules regardless of their structure, option types, or complexity.

 ### Key Features